hashgraph/hedera-improvement-proposal/HIP/hip-18.md

 genesis application.
 Or in the meta-example, Hedera having distinct buckets for each the node, service, and network fees respectively which could trustlessly be managed by different entities, like a DAO.

 We also propose adding the following percentage based variation of the base implementation.
+Note that the token in the percentage will be the same as the token to be created or updated, hence omitted in the transaction.
 ```
 new TokenCreateTransaction()
     .setName(..)
-    .setCustomFeePercentage({token-id}}, {value}, {account-id})
+    .addCustomFeePercentage({percent}, {account-id})
-    .setCustomFeePercentage(0.0.987, 10%, 0.0.123)
+    .addCustomFeePercentage(10%, 0.0.123)
     ...
     .execute(client)
 ```

 Typically, percentage royalties will be deducted from the tokens being transferred.
 If there are no tokens being transferred, then when tokens are created there can be a “minimum” or fallback price denominated in any token.
-In the example below 10 tokens with entity ID 0.0.987 would be required to be sent to account 0.0.123 in the case there was a 0 value transaction, or anything that would result in a royalty percentage fee less than the minimum.
+In the example below 10 tokens would be required to be sent to account 0.0.123 in the case there was a 0 value transaction, or anything that would result in a royalty percentage fee less than the minimum.
 ```
 new TokenCreateTransaction()
     .setName(..)
-    .setCustomFeePercentage({token-id}}, {value}, {account-id})
-    .setCustomFeePercentage(0.0.987, 10%, 0.0.123)
-    .setMinimumCustomFeeValue({token-id}, {value}, {account-id})
-    .setMinimumCustomFeeValue(0.0.987, 10, 0.0.123)
+    .addCustomFeePercentage(10%, 0.0.123)
+        .setMinimumAmount(10)
     ...
     .execute(client)
 ```